TypesInCode/jTemplates/docs/SYNTAX_PRIMER.md

 ```

 **Async patterns 1 & 2:** Async functions auto-detected.
 Automatically sets `greedy: true` (batched updates).
 Initial value: `null` or Promise.
 New reference on each update.

+**Async limitation:** Dependencies are only captured synchronously.
+Read all reactive values before the first `await`.
+Reactive reads after `await` are not tracked.

 **Pattern 3 (@ComputedAsync):** Getter must be synchronous.
 Returns default value initially, then computed value with same reference via ApplyDiff.

 ### State Location